 WHO is driving this thing?

-Am I qualified to write about lower back pain?
+WHY am I qualified to write about lower back pain?

 Whenever I visit an advisory website I usually skip straight to the ‘About’ section to scrutinize the author’s credentials.
 If they don’t have the formal qualifications and/or relevant industry experience I’m looking for, I’ll promptly move on.
 So how do I stand up to this test?
 Read on to find out!

 For the last 3+ years I have practiced as an osteopath in two large, multidisciplinary clinics in Australia.
 During this time, I have treated a range of musculoskeletal conditions including back and neck pain, repetitive strain injuries, headaches, sports injuries, joint/muscle pain and other conditions of this nature.
-Of all the conditions that I treat, LBP is the most common presentation.
+Of all the conditions that I treat, LBP is the most common.

 Another reason I have such a keen interest in this topic is because I have my own ongoing lower back problems.
-It wasn’t until I experienced firsthand the mental anguish associated with persistent pain, that I began devoting more time and energy into researching LBP.
-This gave me a deeper appreciation of what my patients with this condition were going through.
+It wasn’t until I experienced firsthand the anguish associated with persistent pain, that I began devoting more time and energy into researching LBP.
+This gave me a far deeper appreciation of what my patients with this condition were going through.
 It’s the old ‘walk a mile in your patient’s shoes’, except that now they’re my shoes too!
 Since the onset of my LBP, I have spent thousands of dollars on different treatments and tried various types of exercises.
 These experiences have given me valuable insights into the treatment and management of this condition.
 That said, my sharing of these experiences is only a small part of what this website is about (this will be mainly in the blog component).
 I’m simply establishing that I have a genuine interest in LBP.

 HOW does Mylowerbackpain.com work?

 1. Presenting quality information and advice related to the treatment and management of LBP.
-This means drawing on evidence-based information from reliable sources such as academic journals, as well as from my own clinical experience.
+This means drawing on evidence-based information from reliable sources such as peer-reviewed academic journals, as well as my own clinical experience.

 4. Allowing your voice to be heard using the discussion forum.
 Whether it’s sharing something useful you find, or asking the community a question, the discussion forum is the place to be!
 This feature is coming soon .